sjl/adopt/docs/01-usage.markdown

       (adopt:make-option 'exclude
         :long "exclude"
         :parameter "PATTERN"
-        :help "exclude PATTERN (may be given multiple times)" :reduce #'adopt:collect))
+        :help "Exclude PATTERN (may be given multiple times)."
+        :reduce #'adopt:collect))

 A more efficient (though slightly uglier) solution would be to use `nreverse` at